Prince Archil of Imereti

-Archil (არჩილი) (died 6 October 1775) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty of Imereti.
+Archil (არჩილი; died 6 October 1775) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty of Imereti.

+Biography

 Prince Archil was a younger son of King Alexander V of Imereti by his wife, Tamar Abashidze and a brother of King Solomon I of Imereti.
 From 1769 to 1770, he commanded an Imeretian force against the Mingrelians around Khoni and, in July 1775, raided Atskuri in the Pashalik of Akhaltsikhe.
-In 1772 Archil married Princess Elene of Georgia, a daughter of King Heraclius II of Georgia.
-The marriage was political, forced upon Elene, who was in love with Prince Zakaria Andronikashvili.
 Archil died at Kaskhi in 1775.

-Children

-Archil and Elene had three children: Barbare, David, and Mariam.
-By an unknown concubine, Archil also had a natural son, Mamuka.
+Family